 In recent years, the Foundation has awarded between six and twelve new scholarships each year, and supports between fifty and seventy-five scholars in a given year.
 To date, PCAFPD has supported more than 240 scholars as they complete university degrees; including several that have earned graduate degrees.

 The average cost of supporting a scholar for one year is $1,200.
 Find out how you or your organization can provide a special scholarship to support a scholar in recognition of a $1,500 contribution.

 Management of the Foundation

 The Foundation is administered by an elected Board of Directors, who serve as volunteers and reside in various parts of the United States and the Philippines.
 The Board meets regularly in Washington, D.C. (and visitors are always welcome to join meetings).
 The Ituloy team — a team of previous scholars — and our Vice President in Manila monitor all scholarships, deal with school administrations, and provide guidance and support to the scholars.

 The Foundation raises funds through direct contributions from former Peace Corps Volunteers, staff, Filipinos, and friends of the Philippines.
 A number of Filipino-American individuals or associations choose the Foundation as a way to support students in their home country.
 PCAFPD does not maintain formal offices in Washington or the Philippines, and care is taken to keep overhead costs low so that donated funds are almost completely devoted to scholarships.

-Contributions to PCAFPD are tax deductible and can be made online through Network for Good or by checks sent to P.O Box 100114, Arlington VA 22210.
+Contributions to PCAFPD are tax deductible and can be made online through our webpage or by checks sent to P.O Box 100114, Arlington VA 22210.